Donate

 From Theresa & Elizabeth

-We are so excited to share with you the National Park Conservation Association’s 2022 annual report, Rooted in History, Preserved for the Future.
-Each victory is a testament to the commitment you have made to protecting and enhancing America’s national parks for present and future generations.
+We are so excited to share National Park Conservation Association’s 2022 annual report, Rooted in History, Preserved for the Future, with you.
+Each victory – outlined here and online is a testament to the commitment you have made to protecting and enhancing America’s national parks for present and future generations.
 Thank you.

-We were grateful to begin gathering in person once again.
+We were grateful to begin in gathering in person once again.
 Across the country, our regional and field offices hosted service projects to bring people back into the parks.
-We convened NPCA supporters for our Annual Meeting Week in Washington, D.C. and met with lawmakers on Capitol Hill to advocate for our national parks.
-We launched our Veterans Council and expanded our Young Leaders Councils in cities nationwide.
+We convened NPCA supporters for our Annual Meeting Week in Washington, D.C. and met with congressional lawmakers on Capitol Hill to advocate for our national parks We launched our Veterans Council and expanded our Young Leaders Councils in cities nationwide.
+Although the 12 past 12 months have been full of incredible park victories and overdue reunions, we also want to recognize the losses, both for NPCA and for our parks.

-Together we have continued to stand up and speak out for parks and it is making a difference.
-From historic investments in climate resiliency to the establishment of new national parks that help tell a fuller, richer American history, your efforts are building a better and brighter future for our national parks that will carry on for generations to come.
+Through it all, you have continued to stand up and speak out for parks It is making a difference.
+From historic investments in climate resiliency to the establishment of new national parks that help tell a fuller, richer American history, your efforts are building better and brighter future for our national parks that will carry on for generations to come.

 Theresa Pierno